Mesothelioma Cancer Guide

-Mesothelioma is a type of cancer caused by inhaling asbestos fibers.
+Malignant mesothelioma is a type of cancer that grows in a type of tissue in the body called the mesothelium and is caused by asbestos exposure.
 The widespread use of asbestos in the U.S. caused countless incidents of exposure and resulting illnesses.
-Learn more about your diagnosis in our mesothelioma cancer guide and find out what you can do if you think you’ve been exposed.
+Learn more about your diagnosis in our mesothelioma cancer guide, and discover what you can do if you think you’ve been exposed.

 FREE Financial Compensation Packet